GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

   Limitations:
   - The solution struggles with too high reverberation levels (TODO: include ablation study to show this)

+  - We only handled the single-source case in our experiments
+  - The sources are static during an episode
+  - As we pre-compute the WER, the set of initial source positions is finite.

   - Extension to multi-source
 ]